zazuko/linked-data-training/exercises/exercises.md

 It is recommended to use a release that ships OpenRefine with the RDF extension installed, as the current release of the RDF extension does not properly work with the latest OpenRefine version out of the box.
 You can get a recent build on [Github](https://github.com/stkenny/OpenRefine/releases).

 OpenRefine can do much more than just export RDF from tabular, XML and JSON data.
 But in our case we only focus on that functionality.
 If you are not part of a class you might want to read some [existing tutorials](http://dataplatform.co.uk/2015/07/13/turning-flat-data-into-semantic-data-with-open-refine-and-the-rdf-extension.html) about how to transform data to RDF.
 Within your class, the tutor should give a basic walkthrough.

+### Improving the data

+As you noticed the data we converted is not perfect.
+There is a predicate in the data that contains many names, separated by comma.
+With the support of the whole class and your tutor we want to improve this dataset:

+* Each person should become its own resource (URI)
+* The main resource should point to this new URI
+* Bonus: Delete the old property with all the names in one string

+To get there, we need some advanced concepts in SPARQL, have a look at the specifications and work it out in the classroom:

+* [CONSTRUCT](https://www.w3.org/TR/sparql11-query/#construct): Returns a graph instead of a result set (we always used SELECT and got a list back so far)
+* [BIND](https://www.w3.org/TR/sparql11-query/#bind): Will be used to create a new string and in the end a new URI for the person object
+* [CONCAT](https://www.w3.org/TR/sparql11-query/#func-concat): To create a new string and combine it with some data from WHERE
+* [IRI](https://www.w3.org/TR/sparql11-query/#func-iri) and [ENCODE_FOR_IRI](https://www.w3.org/TR/sparql11-query/#func-encode) : To create a proper URI out of the string created above
+* [DELETE/INSERT](DELETE/INSERT) in the SPARQL Update Specification.
+That might a bit hardcore for some but it gives you an idea of how to update existing data in RDF as well.

+When everything goes right, we have a nicely built graph as a result of this cleanup procedure, not just key-value RDF.